 Insert hollow metal rod subdermally from the neck incision to the femoral incision.
 Snake the catheters through the hollow rod and out of the neck incision.
 Remove the hollow rod.
 Implanting catheters subdermally will prevent mice from damaging the catheters.

 Close the femoral incision with suture.
+Make sure to use a local anesthetic on the sutured wound to reduce pain in the region.

-Snake the catheters through a 12-inch flexible hollow tube (spring tether) and suture the button of the spring tether under the skin.
+Snake the catheters through a 30-cm flexible hollow tube (spring tether) and suture the button of the spring tether under the skin.
+Make sure to use a local anesthetic on the sutured wound to reduce pain in the region.

-Move the mouse into a clear cylindrical container (8.5-inch high, 5.5-inch diameter) with a swivel mount and arm.
-This container will house the animal during the recovery period and should contain feed, bedding, and water.
-Place a hand warmer under the container.
+Move the mouse into a clear cylindrical container (20 cm high, 13 cm diameter) with a swivel mount and arm to house the animal during the recovery period.
+Place a hand warmer under the container to keep the animal warm.

 Screw the top of the spring tether to a swivel and secure the swivel to the swivel arm attached to the cylindrical container.
 Make sure the mouse has full range of motion and the catheters can be accessed.